BenoitABZ/gigaboutique/README.md

      - giga-batchproductservice : Scheduled batch that scrap every products

-     - giga-batchnotifyservice : Scheduled batch that check if a product of a user's wish-list is unavailable Send mail to warn customer
+     - giga-batchnotifyservice : Scheduled batch that check if a product of a user's wish-list is unavailable and send mail to warn customer

     On the next release :